 It is the responsibility of parents to arrange for their child to be picked up on time.
-Children may not leave the school building unless a responsible adult has arrived, or parental permission has been given for Year 6 children to go home on their own.
+Children may not leave the school building unless a responsible adult has arrived, or parental permission has been given for Year 6 pupils to go home on their own.
 In the event of any suspicious behaviour, or concerns raised e.g. police reporting incident, all children will have to be collected by a responsible adult from the school building.
 It is the responsibility of staff to supervise children until they are collected.
 Class teachers are responsible for the supervision of pupils for 5 minutes at the end of the school day.
 After this time the teacher will take the pupil to the school office and ensure that parents are contacted.

-From time to time parents may request that their child is collected by another parent (who may not be on their authorised list), for example where children have parties or playdates.
+From time-to-time parents may request that their child is collected by another parent (who may not be on their authorised list), for example where children have parties or playdates.
 In these situations, the parents must inform the school by email or by speaking directly to the teacher at the start of the day.
 Prep Pupils are given a blue slip which gives details and the name of the child they are going home with (in case another member of staff is showing them out i.e. after a club).

-Teachers must NOT allow any child to go home with another parent unless they have seen the card band.
+Teachers must NOT allow any child to go home with another parent unless they have seen the blue slip.
 If they are in any doubt the teacher should contact the parent directly and should not hand any child to another adult.

 Club/ Activity Details Late Rooms This facility is ONLY available for pupils who have siblings in the school or a brother of primary school age.
 Parents are requested to register their child for this facility at the start of the year and notify the school of any changes.
-Teacher in charge supervises children until collection at 3.30pm, 3.45pm or 4pm.
+The teacher in charge supervises children until collection at/before 3.45pm.
+If a 4pm collection time is required, this is dealt with on a case-by-case basis.
 Activate Children are taken into Activate by the class teacher who will check that they are booked into the facility.
 See below (Uncollected Children Policy) if they are not booked in.
-After School clubs All pupils should be handed over to the member of staff in charge of the club by the class teacher
+After School All pupils should be handed over to the member of staff in charge of the clubs club by the class teacher